Theoretical Performance Limit for Radar Parameter Estimation

-In a radar system, the receiver collects some echoes when the transmitted signal is reflected by some unknown targets.
-There are two characteristics that we are interested in, i.e., the ranges $\boldsymbol{X}$ between the targets and the receiver, and the scattering properties $\boldsymbol{S}$ of different targets.
-To simplify the model, we have to make some assumptions. \begin{itemize} \item [A1:] Targets are points in observe interval. \item [A2:] Different targets' scattering properties are independent. \item [A3:] In the observation interval, the signal attenuation with distance can be ignored and the SNR can be considered as an invariant. \end{itemize}

-Without loss of generality, let $s_k=\alpha_ke^{j\phi_k}$ denote the complex reflection coefficient of the $\emph{k}$th target and $d_k$ denote the distance between the $\emph{k}$th target and the receiver, for $\emph{k}=1,...,\emph{K}$.
-Down converting the received signal to base band, the radar system equation is shown as follows
+Suppose there are $\emph{L}$ targets in the observation interval which are independent of each other, and their positions and scattered signals are also independent of each other.
+Without loss of generality, let $s_l=\alpha_le^{j\phi_l}$ denotes the complex reflection coeffcient of the $\emph{l}$-th target and $d_l$ denote the distance between the $\emph{l}$-th target and the receiver, for $\emph{l}=1,...,\emph{L}$.
+Down converting the received signal to baseband, we have